 - Small portable potty (even if they’re older, there are LONG stretches with no bathrooms)

-- Allergy medication (if needed, especially if you’re headed to a wooded area)
+- Allergy relief (if needed, especially if you’re headed to a wooded area)

 - Music (unless you have satellite radio in your car the reception won’t always be good)